MusicalRobots/Musical_Robots/docs/UserStory.md

 Valentina wants to change the architecture of the network used to predict music genre and/or add data to the training set.
 Valentina is a data scientist and highly technical.

+## User 3

+User wants to use our service.
+Has a bunch of files.
+Doesn't want to deal with a NN.

 # Components

 ## Return most similar genres